Code-Platoon-Curriculum/curriculum/README.md

 ## Deployment

-Ideally this project will be Deployed on an AWS ec2 instance.
+Currently our site is [LIVE](http://3.12.198.12/) and currently receiving request.
+There is a Continuous Deployment Pipeline built with GH Actions that will deploy the `site` directory from MkDocs to an AWS EC2 instance.